Vyral/sam-levy/_posts/2025-05-19-tour-this-move-in-ready-home-with-mountain-views-in-phoenix.md

 **What truly sets this property apart is its prime location.** You’re just a short walk from the vibrant Henry Global Ambassador in LEO, where fantastic dining and a lively community atmosphere await.

 And let’s not forget the views!
 From the backyard, you’ll enjoy a stunning, unobstructed view of Camelback Mountain, an iconic Arizona backdrop that never gets old.
-Additionally, you're within walking distance of the Camelback Mountain trailhead, a local favorite, as well as top-rated schools, shops, and restaurants.
+Additionally, you’re within walking distance of the Camelback Mountain trailhead, a local favorite, as well as top-rated schools, shops, and restaurants.

-Homes like this don't stay on the market long, so take a closer look before they're gone.
+Homes like this don’t stay on the market long, so take a closer look before they’re gone.

 **View the Full Listing here:** [**4440 E Campbell Avenue, Phoenix, AZ.
 85018**](https://thebrokery.com/home-search/listings/1468698282161877959-4440-E-CAMPBELL-Avenue?fr=1)